fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.1.0/Get-AzureEnvironment.md

 An Azure environment an independent deployment of Microsoft Azure, such as AzureCloud for global Azure and AzureChinaCloud for Azure operated by 21Vianet in China.
 You can also create on-premises Azure environments by using Azure Pack and the WAPack cmdlets.
-For more information, see Azure Packhttp://www.microsoft.com/server-cloud/products/windows-azure-pack/default.aspx (http://www.microsoft.com/server-cloud/products/windows-azure-pack/default.aspx).
+For more information, see [Azure Pack](http://www.microsoft.com/server-cloud/products/windows-azure-pack/default.aspx)  (http://www.microsoft.com/server-cloud/products/windows-azure-pack/default.aspx).

 The **Get-AzureEnvironment** cmdlet gets environments from your subscription data file, not from Azure.
 If the subscription data file is outdated, run the **Add-AzureAccount** or **Import-PublishSettingsFile** cmdlet to refresh it.

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 ## EXAMPLES

 ### Example 1: Get all environments
 ```
-PS C:\>Get-AzureEnvironment
+PS C:\> Get-AzureEnvironment

 EnvironmentName               ServiceEndpoint               ResourceManagerEndpoint       PublishSettingsFileUrl
 ---------------               ---------------               -----------------------       ----------------------